 Please provide information about network activities in your state to support Flex Program activities.

-Flex Program activities in New Hampshire are implemented through the Rural Health Coalition, which allows the program to share critical information, obtain feedback from CAH CEOs/Presidents and participate in shared ownership regarding the direction for Flex funding.
+Flex Program activities in New Hampshire are implemented through the Rural Health Coalition, which allows the program to share critical information and obtain feedback from CAH chief executive officers (CEOs)/Presidents regarding the direction for Flex funding.
 The Rural Health Coalition meets at the Foundation for Healthy Communities and the New Hampshire Hospital Association, which allows the New Hampshire Flex Program to learn of current initiatives involving hospitals.